motiteux/machines-walking/content/computers/tools/pip-error-git.md

     Could not determine repository location of /home/mtiteux/.virtualenvs/myproject

 This drove me quite perplexed as to the reason why I could not correctly parsed `requirements.txt` files and got a when using `pip freeze`:
-    ## !!

     Could not determine repository location

 Then, I stumbled upon on [this blog](http://koyekola.tumblr.com/post/7193469590/pip-error-installing-from-git-branch-tag-fixed) (link broken) post which explained everything.
 The solution proposed (edit .gitconfig [color]) solved the issue!

-As a reference, in case of the link goes down, I am copy&pasting the clue here:
+As a reference, in case of the link goes down, I am copy & pasting the clue here:

 The cause is the .gitconfig’s color setting: